 YouTube description: "What's 'academic writing'?
 If you're in school or university, you must know the difference between general English and academic English.
 Watch this important lesson to avoid the most common mistakes students make in academic writing. ..."

-These resources are designed to help you succeed in graduate school:
+These resources will help you succeed in graduate school:

 Managing your time is critical for success in graduate school; these resources are designed to help you manage your time effectively:

 Reading lots, lots, and lots of scholarly literature is required in graduate school; these resources (videos) are designed to show you how to read faster, more efficiently and effectively: